 Lawyers who offer flat-rate pricing often charge between $3,500 and $6,500 to prepare, submit, and follow up on an offer in compromise.
 When you pay a flat rate, the attorney will handle all aspects of that task for an agreed-upon price.
 As long as the scope of the work doesn’t change, you shouldn’t be responsible for any additional fees, with the exception of those you must pay to the IRS.

-The cost of hiring a tax attorney might be beyond what you can afford, but it’s certainly not your only option for resolving tax debt.
+The cost of hiring a tax attorney might be beyond what you can afford, but it’s certainly not your only option for resolving back taxes.
 Visit Solvable to find resources that can help you free yourself from financial debt, including owed taxes.
-Learn more about whether you need representation in U.S. Tax Court and how to go about the process of resolving your debt.
+Learn more about whether you need representation in U.S. Tax Court and how to go about the process of resolving your back taxes.